Alleged Terrorism Financing: Bauchi Finance Commissioner Gets N100m Bail

 Although they were earlier denied bail before Justice Emeka Nwite, who worked as vacation judge in December, the defendants were however, re-arraigned before Justice Umar on January 16 and their bail application moved after the case was re-assigned to the new judge.

-Justice Umar then adjourned the matter until January 21 for ruling on their bail application following their not guilty plea.
+Justice Umar then adjourned the matter until January 21 for ruling on their bail application following their plea of not guilty.

 Uche said the sister court would have granted their bail if the new facts were brought to its notice.